Lease and Lease Extensions

 Formal (For Outright Leaseholders only)

 This is prescribed by law; to proceed by this route you will need to serve a statutory notice under section 42 of the Leasehold Reform Act 1993.
-This should be sent to the Resident Sales Team at Peabody, or emailed to enquiries@peabodynewhomes.co.uk Once received, we will record this and forward you our solicitor’s details so that the formal process can commence.
+This should be sent to lease.extensionsCHG@peabody.org.uk Once received, we will record this and forward you our solicitor’s details so that the formal process can commence.

 Whether or not a leaseholder satisfies the conditions for the formal procedure does not prevent a leaseholder from trying to agree terms informally with their landlord.
 There are advantages and disadvantages of proceeding informally or formally which will need to be discussed in all cases with your legal advisors.